SilentCoder52626/ASP.NET-Core-Advance-Projects/README.md

 - **Dependency Injection Support:** Enables easy testing and better maintainability.
 - **Dynamic Updates:** Using `IOptionsMonitor`, applications can react to configuration changes at runtime.
 - **Improved Readability:** Organizes configuration settings into meaningful classes, making the code more readable and manageable.

+# In-Memory Caching in .NET

+In-Memory Caching in .NET is a technique that stores frequently accessed data in memory to improve application performance and reduce database or API calls.

+**Importance**
+- **Enhances Performance** – Reduces response time by serving data from memory instead of external sources.
+- **Minimizes Load** – Decreases the number of database or API requests, improving scalability.
+- **Cost-Effective** – Saves resources by preventing redundant computations or fetch operations.
+- **Thread-Safe & Efficient** – .NET provides built-in `IMemoryCache` for safe and efficient in-memory storage.

+🚀 Start using In-Memory Caching in .NET to boost your application's speed and efficiency!